A quotation from the Latin of Francis Daniel Pastorius translated by John Greenleaf Whittier in his poem The Pennsylvania Pilgrim (1872)

 Following the death of Daniel Pastorius, the Green Tree Tavern continued to host the Germantown Library Company until 1758.

 The writings of Ira V. Brown give a comprehensive view into slavery in early Pennsylvania.
 I read Pennsylvania’s Antislavery Pioneers, 1688-1776, but there is so much more.
 His article “Anti-Slavery Journey: Garrison and Douglass in Pennsylvania, 1847” was one of the most frequently requested on a recent JSTOR list.
-Brown wrote two monographs that are included in the Pennsylvania Historical Association’s Pennsylvania History Studies series: Pennsylvania Reformers from Penn to Pinchot (1966) and The Negro in Pennsylvania (1970).
 It wasn't until 1776 that the Philadelphia Yearly Meeting of the Society of Friends became the first major religious body to require its members to cease and desist from slaveholding.
 To get a better understanding of slavery and the Quakers of Pennsylvania, I recommend reading Ira V. Brown.

-I find family history research to be a solitary occupation, but recently I received a message from an experienced genealogist and newly discovered distant cousin living in Austin, Texas.
-Tracey Holmes Marcelo generously offered insight into our shared family lineage through the “U.S., Quaker Meeting Records, 1681-1935” for Daniel Pastorius.
+Family history research tends to be a solitary occupation, but recently I received a message from an experienced genealogist and newly discovered distant cousin in Austin, Texas.
+Tracey Holmes Marcelo generously offered insight into the life of Daniel Pastorius through the U.S. Quaker Meeting Records, 1681-1935.

-It seems that for the Pastorius family, keeping a tavern was not without controversy.
+For the Pastorius family, keeping a tavern was not without controversy.
 In 1751, Daniel received a complaint within the Society of Friends.
-Their offences were specified in several meeting minutes during June, July, and October and included management of their tavern (The Saddlers Arms, later called the Green Tree Inn) in which they allowed wager placing and playing of music, and their being unwilling to settle a lawsuit with another member in the Society.
+The offences were specified in several meeting minutes during June, July, and October and included management of their tavern (The Saddlers Arms, later called the Green Tree Inn) in which they allowed wager placing and playing of music, and their being unwilling to settle a lawsuit with another member in the Society.
 The matter was not resolved.
 Daniel and Sarah were disowned by the Society.

 Daniel Pastorius died 13 November 1754 leaving his wife and four children.
 Despite disputes with the Society of Friends, he was buried in the Germantown Preparatory Meeting of Friends Cemetery, Germantown.
 Sarah continued to manage the Green Tree Tavern marrying again in 1757.
 After giving birth to three more children, she lost her second husband, Daniel Mackenet, on 19 October 1761.
 From that day she became known as the Widow Mackenet.